 Capped Composite: HDPE & Natural Fibers

 True composite deck boards are made of a combination of recycled natural timbers and HDPE.
 We stock capped composite, meaning the natural core of each board is surrounded by a protective shell of HDPE plastic.
-Capping on all sides of each board results in a nearly impenetrable shell against pests.
+Capping on all sides of each board with artificial materials results in a nearly impenetrable shell against pests.

 Despite containing natural fibers, capped composite decks feature many of the same benefits as full synthetics structure—including little-to-no maintenance (no staining or sanding required), an extended lifespan, and a wide range of realistic colors and grains.